Pregnancy and Scoliosis: What You Should Know Before, During, and After

 Preparing with core strength, postural awareness, and breathing exercises before pregnancy can make a big difference.

-During pregnancy, prioritize gentle activity, supportive positioning, and early conversations with your anesthesiologist if planning on epidural/spinal anesthesia.
+During pregnancy, prioritize low-impact activity, supportive positioning, and early conversations with your anesthesiologist if planning on epidural/spinal anesthesia.

 After pregnancy, be mindful of daily habits like nursing positions and how you carry your child, as these can influence curve patterns.